MattJones-Cloudticity/policies/README.md

 Changes to equipment, software and procedures will be strictly and consistently managed (0619.09b2System.12).

+The level of separation between operational, test, and development environments is identified and controls are implemented to prevent operational issues.
+(0622.09d2System.1)
+  1. Along with removing accounts, a review of all custom code preceding the release to production, or to customers, must be completed in order to identify any possible coding vulnerability, to include at least the following:
+    • code changes are reviewed by individuals other than the originating code author, and by individuals knowledgeable about code-review techniques and secure coding practices,
+    • code reviews ensure code is developed according to secure coding guidelines, appropriate corrections are implemented prior to release, and
+    • code-review results are reviewed and approved by management prior to release;
+  2. Test data and accounts are removed completely before the application is placed into a production state;
+  3. Cloudticity removes all custom application accounts, user IDs, and passwords before applications go from development to production or are released to customers;
+  4. Rules for the transfer of software from development to operational status are defined and documented;
+  5. Development and operational software runs on different systems or computer processors and in different domains or directories;
+  6. Compilers, editors, and other development tools or system utilities are not accessible from operational systems when not required;
+  7. The test system environment emulates the operational system environment as closely as possible;
+  8. Users will use different user profiles for operational and test systems, and menus display appropriate identification messages to reduce the risk of error; and,
+  9. Covered information will not be copied into the test system environment.
+Further, review of test data used and configuration of testing and production environments may be performed to ensure that controls are implemented to ensure the separation between operational, test, and development environments.

 Only authorized administrators will be allowed to implement approved upgrades to software, applications, and program libraries, based on business requirements and the security implications of the release (0605.10h1System.12).

+Cloudticity employs integrity verification tools to detect unauthorized, security-relevant configuration changes to software and information.
+Verify that integrity verification tools (e.g., parity checks, cyclical redundancy checks, cryptographic hashes) and associated tools have been implemented to automatically monitor the integrity of information systems and hosted applications.
+(0625.10c2System.8)

 Managers responsible for application systems will also be responsible for the strict control (security) of the project or support environment and ensure that all proposed system changes are reviewed to check that they do not compromise the security of either the system or the operating environment (0635.10k1Organizational.12).